MateusAuri/MateusAuri/README.md

 # Welcome to my useless github profile

-Really, there's nothing useful here right now.
+Really, there's nothing to write home about in here right now.
 I have no time and energy to actually develop anything significant.

 Maybe one day...